 Simon and I were extremely close.
+When we were little, our father had passed away and our mother remarried some rich guy.
+Simon took on the role of becoming my mentor, protector, and support system.
 He always knew when something was wrong.
 Simon liked his role as my big brother and I liked feeling protected by him.
 We were only one year apart, with him being seventeen and me sixteen.
 We both looked a lot alike too.
 We were both skinny with dark brown hair, pale skin, and hazel eyes.
 It was obvious to everyone that we were related.
 Some even mistook us as twins.

 After what seemed like an eternity, Simon and I reached our plane and sat down in our seats.
 Still terrified, I let him have the window seat.
 I had no interest in seeing how high up we are, so I contently took the middle seat.
 I sat in silence, hoping no one would sit in the seat next to me.
 I looked around the plane and decided to kill some time by people watching.
 Scanning the plane, I noticed a group of kids about my age sitting a couple seats over from us.
 They were all wearing black cloaks with matching caps.
 One of the boys, with fiery red hair and icy blue eyes, especially stood out to me.
 I nudged Simon.